GJBoth/Masters-thesis/source/11_Effective_droplet.md

 x_0+R+v_rdt=x_0+dx+(R+dR)
 $$

-Solving this for $dx$ and $dR$ gives:
+Solving this set of equations for $dx$ and $dR$ gives:

 $$
 \frac{dR}{dt}=\frac{1}{2}(v_r-v_l)
-$$
+$${#eq:radius}

 $$
 \frac{dx_0}{dt}=\frac{1}{2}(v_l+v_r)
-$$
+$${#eq:position}

-which proves that if the velocity of the interface on the left is not similar to the one on the right, the droplet will move.
-In terms of the fluxes, this means that the flux on one side is bigger than the other.
-Since the flux is dependent on the differences in concentration, this means that * a droplet in a gradient concentration moves up the gradient on its own*.
-This goes for any dimension, but its most easily seen in 1D: The interface on the side with the higher concentration outside experiences a larger influx, thus growing faster than the other side than the other interface.
-The droplet thus moves by growing on one side and decaying on the other.
-Writing in the frame of the droplet, we can finally write the growth speed and movement of the droplet in terms of the fluxes:
+Equations @eq:radius and @eq:position give the change in radius and position of the droplet.
+Note that these results are quasi-steady state: we've calculated the fluxes from stationary concentration profiles.
+Thus equations @eq:radius and @eq:position are best used to calculate (quasi-) steady states and not dynamics.
+Nevertheless, equation @eq:position shows an interesting feature: active droplets can move on their own.
+This movement is the result of an imbalance in fluxes between the left and right interface: the droplet center is displaced because one side of the droplet grows faster than the other.
+This imbalance is caused by a concentration gradient and droplets will move up the gradient, as the flux on the high concentration side will be higher than on the low side.
+Finally combining eq. @eq:interfacespeed with eqs. @eq:radius and @eq:position yields the position and radius of the droplet in terms of the fluxes across its interface:

 $$
 \frac{dR}{dt}=\frac{1}{2\Delta c}\left[(J_{in}^{x=R}-J_{in}^{x=-R})+(J_{out}^{x=-R}-J_{out}^{x=R})\right]